 We are currently operating in a period of economic uncertainty and capital markets disruption, which has been the result of many global macroeconomic factors including the ongoing military conflict between Russia and Ukraine.
-Our business, financial condition, and results of operations may be materially adversely affected by the negative impact on the global economy, supply chain and capital markets resulting from the conflict in Ukraine or any other geopolitical tensions.
+These macro-economic and other factors could negatively affect our business and financial condition.

-U.S. and global markets have experienced volatility and disruption following the escalation of geopolitical tensions and the ongoing military conflict between Russia and Ukraine.
-On February 24, 2022, a full-scale military invasion of Ukraine by Russian troops began.
-Although the length and impact of the ongoing military conflict is highly unpredictable, the conflict in Ukraine has led to market disruptions, including significant volatility in commodity prices, credit and capital markets, an increase in cyber security incidents as well as supply chain disruptions.
+The war in Ukraine has led to market disruptions, including significant volatility in commodity prices, credit and capital markets, an increase in cyber security incidents as well as supply chain disruptions.